-Caltrans has prepared an Initial Study for this project and, pending public review, expects to determine from this study that the proposed project would not have a significant effect on the environment for the following reasons:
+Caltrans has prepared an Initial Study for this project and, following public review, has determined from this study that the proposed project would not have a significant effect on the environment for the following reasons:

-The proposed project would have no effect on agriculture and forestry resources, cultural resources, energy, geology and soils, hydrology and water quality, land use and planning, mineral resources, population and housing, public facilities, recreation, utilities and service systems, and tribal cultural resources.
+The project would have no effect on agriculture and forestry resources, cultural resources, energy, geology and soils, hydrology and water quality, land use and planning, mineral resources, population and housing, public facilities, recreation, utilities and service systems, and tribal cultural resources.

-In addition, the proposed project would have less than significant effects to aesthetics, air quality, greenhouse gas emissions, hazards and hazardous materials, noise, transportation, and wildfire.
+In addition, the project would have less than significant effects to aesthetics, air quality, greenhouse gas emissions, hazards and hazardous materials, noise, transportation, and wildfire.

-With the following mitigation measure incorporated, the proposed project would have less than significant effects to biological resources:
+With the following mitigation measures incorporated, the project would have less than significant effects to biological resources: